7 Cluster Analysis

 7.6.1 Partitioning Around Medoids (PAM)

 PAM tries to solve the \(k\)-medoids problem.
 The problem is similar to \(k\)-means, but uses medoids instead of centroids to represent clusters.
-Like hierarchical clustering, it typically works with precomputed distance matrix.
+Like hierarchical clustering, it typically works with a precomputed distance matrix.
 An advantage is that you can use any distance metric not just Euclidean distances.
 Note: The medoid is the most central data point in the middle of the cluster.
+PAM is a lot more computationally expensive compared to k-means.

 library(cluster)